Revised October 2023

 But this blog post isn’t about the black umbrellas of the Dog Whisperer; there has been a ton of scientifically founded blog posts published criticizing his black umbrellas.
 You can find such posts here, and I’m generally in agreement with them.

-This blog post is about finding the yellow umbrella.
-Rather than picking on the things I disagree with, what knowledge does he share that I think is actually useful?
+Again, this blog post is about finding the yellow umbrella.
+Rather than picking on the many things I disagree with, what knowledge does Millan share that I think is actually useful?

 For me, it is this: